 I have said more goodbyes in the last five years than any human should ever have to.
 And despite the changes in technology and social media, you know the emails will slowly fade away despite the best of intentions.
 Life moves on and people go their separate ways.
 Sure, you will have that great moment in time together, but the more you travel, the more you realize the hard truth that you might never see that person again.
 And the more you hate having to say good-bye.

 The Quick Romantic Relationships

 Despite all the signs that tell people to clean up their mess, they never do.
 Why?
 It’s not their kitchen and they are leaving soon.
 Someone else will do it.
 I really hate hostel kitchens for this reason, and it’s why I never cook in them.
 I didn’t travel around the world to clean up your mess.
 Do it yourself!
-What are you, 9?
-Your mother is not here to clean up after you and it’s inconsiderate leaving a dirty kitchen for the next person.
+What are you, nine years old?
+Your mother is not here to clean up after you, and it’s inconsiderate leaving a dirty kitchen for the next person.